sorainnosia/sd-req/README.md

    "s_noise" : 1
 }
 ```
-Generated with default value when not exist, edit to change default configuration such as Enpoint URL.
+Generated with default value when not exist, edit to change default configuration such as Endpoint URL.

 # Requirement
 Stable Diffusion WebUI need to enable to publish API by adding `COMMANDLINE_ARGS` with `--api` read [here](https://github.com/AUTOMATIC1111/stable-diffusion-webui/wiki/Command-Line-Arguments-and-Settings)